All Products

 custom route entry

-The route table of vSwitch VSW01 must contain an entry that routes all traffic from the application server to the GWLB endpoint.
-The following table describes the route table configurations required for vSwitch VSW01 in this example.
+The route table for the application server subnet must contain an entry that routes all traffic from the application server to the GWLB endpoint.
+The following table describes the configurations required for the route table for the application server subnet in this example.
 These configurations are for reference only.

 Destination CIDR Block